andrew/ultimate-awesome/README.md

 - [awesome-backstage](https://github.com/shano/awesome-backstage) - 📋 A curated list of awesome Backstage resources!.
 - [osint-notes](https://github.com/teal33t/osint-notes) - Another Comprehensive Collection of OSINT Tools and Notes.
 - [awesome-diagrams](https://github.com/terrastruct/awesome-diagrams) - A collection of software architecture diagrams.
-- [awesome-llm4tr](https://github.com/tongnie/awesome-llm4tr) - Exploring the Roles of Large Language Models in Reshaping Transportation Systems: A Survey, Framework, and Roadmap.
+- [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
 - [awesome-lane-detection](https://github.com/charmve/awesome-lane-detection) - A paper list with code of lane detection.